 Prep the Rollers and Brushes

-Rollers and brushes can leave fibre and other types of debris on your walls after applying a fresh coat of paint.
-It may seem negligible, but these loose fibres that come from brushes and rollers can really compromise an otherwise stellar painting job.
+Rollers and brushes can leave fiber and other types of debris on your walls after applying a fresh coat of paint.
+It may seem negligible, but these loose fibers that come from brushes and rollers can really compromise an otherwise stellar painting job.
 Get rid of them before you start painting.
-On the brushes, you can tug on the fibres by rubbing the brush against your hand, gently.
+On the brushes, you can tug on the fibers by rubbing the brush against your hand, gently.
 Remove debris from the rollers by using the painters’ tape.
 Wrap it backward on your hand and press it against the roller.